 You’re setting up a programmatic campaign and going down your digital checklist before the campaign goes live.
 Have you targeted a specific audience?
 Check.
 Established the KPI?
 Check.
 Set the bid, uploaded the creatives, and chosen the inventory?
 Check, check, check.
-Now you’re ready to sit back and watch the impressions flow in.
+Now you’re ready to sit back and watch the data flow in…right?

 The digital work doesn’t end once a campaign is up and running.
 You need to keep an eye on how the campaign is performing and optimize for maximum success.
 Optimizations can be the difference between a campaign merely generating impressions and a campaign generating powerful results.

 Fun fact: The work of optimizing begins even before the campaign goes live.
 In order to have something to optimize toward, you should look at your goals and translate them into measurable KPIs (CPC, CPA, CTR, conversions).
 It’s a lot like picking a campaign targeting tactic.
 Withoutdoing the work and research beforehand, you’re playing a guessing game and casting your net too wide.

 Once you’ve decided what you want to achieve, and once your campaign is live, it can be a challenge to figure out how to start optimizing.
 Let’s break down the different optimization strategies to help you get started: